Herbert Wechsler: Early life and education

 Wechsler entered City College of New York at 16 and graduated in 1928, with a bachelor's degree in French.
 He enrolled at Columbia Law School, where he served as editor-in-chief of the Columbia Law Review and graduated in 1931.
-After graduation, he joined the faculty and took a one-year leave to clerk for Justice Harlan F. Stone of the US Supreme Court.
+After graduation, he joined the faculty and took a one-year leave to clerk for Justice Harlan F. Stone of the Supreme Court of the United States.

 Lawyer

 In 1940, Wechsler went to Washington, D.C., to work for the Department of Justice.
-He argued five cases in front of the US Supreme Court during that period.
+He argued five cases in front of the Supreme Court of the United States during that period.

 During World War II, Wechsler served as assistant attorney general in charge of the War Division.
-This included leading the litigation for Korematsu v.
-U.S., the case challenging the Japanese Internment during World War II.
+This included leading the United States' defense in Korematsu v.
+United States, the leading case challenging the Internment of Japanese Americans during World War II.

-In 1945 and 1946, he was a principal assistant to US Judge Francis Biddle and US Alternate Judge John J. Parker at the Nuremberg trial, the trial of the principal Nazi war criminals.
-He then returned to Columbia Law School, where he remained an active professor until 1978, when he took emeritus status.
+In 1945 and 1946, Wechsler was a principal assistant to US Judge Francis Biddle and US Alternate Judge John J. Parker at the Nuremberg trials, the trials of the principal Nazi war criminals.
+He then returned to Columbia Law School, where he would remain an active professor until taking emeritus status in 1978.

-In 1959, Wechsler delivered his Holmes lecture at Harvard Law School, "Toward Neutral Principles of Constitutional Law."
+In 1959, Wechsler delivered a lecture at Harvard Law School called "Toward Neutral Principles of Constitutional Law."
 It was also around this time that Wechsler authored a number of casebooks that changed ideas about criminal law and the federal courts.
 In 1963, Wechsler's proposed official draft of the Model Penal Code was approved, bringing to a close a decade-long project at the American Law Institute.
-His wife, Doris Wechsler, noted that he considered the Model Code to be his greatest achievement.
-Shortly after the approval of the Model Code, Wechsler was named director of the Institute, a position which he held until 1984.
+Wechsler's wife, Doris Wechsler, noted that he considered the Model Code to be his greatest achievement.
+Shortly after the approval of the Model Code, he was named director of the Institute, a position which he held until 1984.

 In 1964, Wechsler argued the seminal case New York Times v.
 Sullivan before the Supreme Court.
-The Supreme Court in that case unanimously held that the First and Fourteenth Amendments barred awards of damages to a public official for defamation relating to his or her official conduct unless the public official proves "actual malice."
+In New York Times, the court unanimously held that the First and Fourteenth Amendments barred awards of damages to a public official for defamation relating to his or her official conduct unless the public official proves "actual malice."

 Wechsler served as the first chair of the New York Commission on Judicial Nomination from 1977 until 1982.